yogurtandjam/fullstack-takehome-2/backend/README.md

-# Backend for Vest Frontend Takehome
+# Backend for Vest Frontend Take Home

-This is the mock backend server for Vest's Frontend Takehome.
+This is the mock backend server for Vest's Frontend Take Home.
 The backend is built using Node.js and Express and provides API endpoints to store and retrieve emoji reactions on a TradingView chart.

 ## Setup Instructions